 Characteristics and Properties Of Pure Substances

-- Pure substances are mostly homogeneous in nature containing only one type of atoms or molecules.
+- Pure substances are mostly homogeneous in nature containing only one type of atom or molecule.

 - These substances mainly have a constant or uniform composition throughout.